tirer-lab/DDPG/README.md

 This repository contains the code release for *Image Restoration by Denoising Diffusion Models with Iteratively Preconditioned Guidance* (***DDPG***).

+Main idea: identifying [back-projection](https://arxiv.org/abs/1710.06647) (BP) guidance (used recently under the names "pseudoinverse" or "range/null-space" guidance) as a preconditioned version of least squares (LS) guidance, and accordingly, devising a guidance technique with iteration-dependent preconditioning that traverses from BP to LS, enjoying the benefits of both.

 ## Supported degradations